Rate Challenge

 Open detailed step-by-step instructions

-Enter your state, price and settlement assumptions; then loan, rent/expenses, growth, income and horizon.
-Choose whether to capitalise LMI and/or stamp duty.
-Switch on Shock Test to stress rate/rent/vacancy/growth.
-Press Show my results to see Year-1 after-tax cashflow (per month and total), equity and net position, plus a shock strip if enabled.
+Enter your state, price and settlement assumptions, then loan settings, rent and expenses, growth, income and horizon.
+Choose whether to capitalise LMI and whether to model duty as financed.
+Switch on Shock Test to stress rate, rent, vacancy and growth.
+Press Show my results to see Year-1 after-tax cashflow, equity and long-run net position.

-1. Location & settlement: Choose state (or duty override), title/transfer and other %, and whether to capitalise duty.
+1. Location & settlement: Choose state or enter duty override, then title/transfer, other costs and whether to model duty as financed.

-2. Price & funding: Enter deposit; LMI is auto-estimated; choose to capitalise or pay in cash.
+2. Price & funding: Enter price and deposit.
+LMI is estimated automatically.
+Choose whether to capitalise LMI.

-3. Loan settings: Rate, term, IO years and optional extra monthly principal.
+3. Loan settings: Rate, term, IO years and any extra monthly repayment.

-4. Rent & expenses: Weekly rent, vacancy, % management and fixed outgoings.
+4. Rent & expenses: Weekly rent, vacancy, variable-management %, and fixed annual costs.

-5. General assumptions: Horizon, growth, and your current taxable income (we auto-apply brackets).
+5. General assumptions: Horizon, growth, taxable income and any other annual deductions.

 Glossary